What are the different types of reporters required?

 People who are mentally and physically disabled, and in some way marginalized, regardless of their age, are also vulnerable to the types of abuse mentioned above.
 Failure to report abuse, neglect, or mistreatment may result in civil and criminal penalties for mandated reporters.
 Some crimes are considered more serious than others, and individual states or territories often decide the difference between misdemeanors and felonies.
 In the most serious cases, intentional failure to report can lead to prison sentences and fines for criminal acts and the payment of compensation for civil actions.

-See also What does a sportscaster do?
+See also What is a polysomnographic technologist?

 Related Posts